mohammedhossam92/alx-system_engineering-devops/0x00-shell_basics/README.md

-first script pwd for printing working directory second script for listing third script for bringing user home fourth script for bringing the long format
+first script pwd for printing working directory second script for listing third script for bringing user home fourth script for bringing the long format fifth script for the listing hidden files